Ohio’s County Boards of Developmental Disabilities

 Stark County Board of Developmental Disabilities

-Stark DD is able to provide services to nearly 3,700 Stark County residents with mild, moderate, severe, or profound mental retardation or other developmental disabilities at no cost to participants, their families or caregivers with support from tax levies approved by the Stark County voters along with state and federal funds support the services.
+Stark DD is able to provide services to over 3,900 Stark County residents with developmental disabilities at no cost to participants, their families or caregivers with support from tax levies approved by the Stark County voters along with state and federal funds support the services.